Mauricio Pochettino: Tottenham Hotspur

-On 12 May 2016, Pochettino agreed to an extension to his contract, committing him to the club until 2021 as it was also confirmed that his title had changed from that of "head coach" to "manager", although he confirmed that the role itself was no different.
-The campaign began with a series of 12 unbeaten league matches that ended with a defeat away to Chelsea in late November.
-However, inconsistencies which saw them being eliminated from UEFA Champions League and League Cup contention meant that they fell some way behind the leaders Chelsea who had a run of 13 wins (ended by a loss to Tottenham in January 2017).
+On 12 May 2016, Pochettino agreed to an extension of his contract, committing him to the club until 2021, and it was also confirmed that his title had changed from that of "head coach" to "manager", although he confirmed that the role itself was no different.
+The campaign began with a series of 12 unbeaten league matches that ended with an away defeat at Chelsea in late November.
+However, inconsistencies saw Tottenham being eliminated from Champions League and League Cup contention, as well as that falling some way behind the leaders Chelsea who had a run of 13 wins (ended by a loss to Tottenham in January 2017).

-Pochettino's side eventually finished in second place with 86 points, their highest-ever tally since the English League began under the new denomination and their highest ranking in 54 years since 1962–63 under Bill Nicholson, and the first season-long unbeaten home run in 52 years since 1964–65 was also achieved.
+Pochettino's side eventually finished in second place with 86 points, their highest-ever tally since the English League began under the new denomination, their highest ranking in 54 years since 1962–63 under Bill Nicholson and the first season-long unbeaten home run in 52 years since 1964–65.

 On 24 May 2018, Pochettino signed a new five-year contract to keep him at Tottenham until 2023.
-In December 2018, Pochettino won his 100th Premier League match as manager of Tottenham after a late win against Burnley; he became the first Tottenham manager to reach this milestone and the third quickest Premier League manager to achieve the feat with a single club.
-On 8 May 2019, Pochettino led Tottenham to their first ever Champions League/European Cup final after beating Ajax on away goals (3–3 aggregate), with his side coming back from a 2–0 deficit (3–0 aggregate) at half-time in Amsterdam, only for Lucas Moura to score a second-half hat-trick.
+In December 2018, Pochettino won his 100th Premier League match as manager of the club, after a late victory against Burnley; he became the first Tottenham manager to reach this milestone and the third fastest Premier League manager to achieve the feat with a single club.
+On 8 May 2019, Pochettino led Tottenham to their first ever Champions League final after defeating Ajax on away goals (3–3 aggregate), with his side coming back from a 2–0 deficit (3–0 aggregate) at half-time in Amsterdam and Lucas Moura scoring a second-half hat-trick.
 The final in Madrid ended in a 2–0 defeat to Liverpool.

-On 19 November 2019, Pochettino was dismissed by Tottenham Hotspur with the side placed 14th in the Premier League table, with chairman Daniel Levy citing "extremely disappointing" domestic results as the reason behind the dismissal.
+Five months after the Champions League final, on 19 November 2019, Pochettino was sacked by Tottenham Hotspur with the side 14th in the Premier League standings.
+Chairman Daniel Levy cited the "extremely disappointing" domestic results as the reason behind the dismissal.
 Pochettino was succeeded by José Mourinho.